Interested in finding out how to become a notary signing agent in Texas? We’ve got you covered.

 In order to do this, you will need to complete the following steps:

-- Meet the basic eligibility criteria: Texas law mandates all aspiring notaries to be at least 18 years old and be legal residents of the state.
+- Meet the basic eligibility criteria: State law mandates all aspiring Texas notaries to be at least 18 years old and be legal residents of the state.
 You will also need to satisfy Texas’ background requirements.

 - Purchase a $10,000 surety bond: This bond protects the public from any liability that arises as a result of mistakes on your part when performing notarial services.
 Surety bonds can be purchased through the National Notary Association or through a general insurance company.